Rail transportation in the United States: Freight railroads

 Freight railroads play an important role in the U.S. economy, especially for moving imports and exports using containers, and for shipments of coal and oil.
 Productivity rose 172% between 1981 and 2000, while rates decreased by 55%, after accounting for inflation.
 Rail's share of the American freight market rose to 43%.

 U.S. railroads still play a major role in the nation's freight shipping.
 They carried 750 billion ton-miles by 1975 which doubled to 1.5 trillion ton-miles in 2005.
 In the 1950s, the U.S. and Europe moved roughly the same percentage of freight by rail; by 2000, the share of U.S. rail freight was 38% while in Europe only 8% of freight traveled by rail; a large proportion of this difference is due to external factors such as geography and higher use of goods like coal.

 In ton-miles, railroads annually move more than 25% of the United States' freight and connect businesses with each other across the country and with markets overseas.
 In 2018, US rail freight had a transport energy efficiency of 473 ton-miles per gallon of fuel.
 In recent years, railroads have gradually been losing intermodal traffic to trucking.

+U.S. freight-rail fuel efficiency increased from 188 revenue ton-miles per gallon in 1966 to 484 in 2010.